 How to read our country graphs

-This page is designed to help you understand the various elements contained in our standard country assessment graphs, as well as show you how to use our newly developed interactive graphing software.
+This page is designed to help you understand the various elements contained in our standard country assessment graphs, as well as show you how to use our interactive graphing software.

 Key conceptual components

 - The historical emissions data (with and without forestry emissions - LULUCF)

 - The various targets and pledges that each country has made

 - CAT current policy projections